PercevalSA/percevalsa.github.io/content/_index.md

 ---

 I’m Perceval — a computer enthusiast into Linux, embedded systems, and automation.
-I like understanding how things work by breaking them down and (sometimes) rebuilding them.
+I like understanding how things work by tinkering and breaking them down.
 I enjoy making stuff — sometimes it works, sometimes it’s just interesting.
 If you're into cyber stuff and half-baked prototypes, you're in the right place.

 For feedback, questions, or suggestions, feel free to email me at **percevalsa at outlook dot com**.